Beat the blues of seasonal cash crunch

-The deadlines or criteria for AgriStability are different in all provinces, adds Kruck, and some deadlines for interim payments have passed.
-In those cases, farmers can only file the final application.
+The deadlines or criteria for AgriStability are different in all provinces, adds Kruck.
+In those cases where deadlines for interim payments have passed, farmers can only file the final application.

 Stockbrugger says it’s also a good idea for producers to access the AgriInvest funds they might have saved up during better times.